xieyuheng/inet-lisp-st/docs/articles/programming-with-interaction-nets.md

 because all aforementioned nodes has one output port,
 but:

-- `(nat-erase)` has nzero output ports.
+- `(nat-erase)` has zero output ports.
 - `(nat-dup)` has two output ports.

 This is the main reason why we use stack to build net.

-The good thing about using stack to pass arguments is that, it can naturally handles nzero-return-value and nmultiple-return-values, we do not need to design new special syntax for these cases.
+The good thing about using stack to pass arguments is that, it can naturally handles zero-return-value and multiple-return-values, we do not need to design new special syntax for these cases.

 After decide to use stack to build net,